total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 The non-null assertion, like other assertions, is a dangerous tool.
 It's particularly nasty because it's one character long, so easier to miss than `as`.

-For fun, I like to use at least three or four in a row to make sure developers know what I'm doing:
+For fun, I like to use at least three or four in a row to make sure developers know that what they're doing is dangerous:

 ```typescript
 // Yes, this syntax is legal